-This Agreement shall become effective April 6, 2020, and shall remain in full force and effect to and including June 30, 2023 unless changed by mutual consent.
+This Agreement shall become effective upon ratification, and shall remain in full force and effect to and including June 30, 2025 unless changed by mutual consent.
 Should the Union desire to change, modify or renew the Agreement upon the expiration date, written notice must be given to the Employer at least ninety (90) days prior to the expiration date.
 In the event negotiations do not result in a new Agreement on or before the expiration date of this Agreement, this Agreement shall terminate unless both parties mutually agree in writing to extend the Agreement.

-IN WITNESS WHEREOF, the parties hereto have executed this Agreement this \\\\\\ day of\\\\\.
+IN WITNESS WHEREOF, the parties hereto have executed this Agreement this 23rd day of March, 2023